lsst-dm/dmtn-026/index.rst

      clsFunction.def("getNParameters", &Function<ReturnT>::getNParameters);
      clsFunction.def("setParameters", &Function<ReturnT>::setParameters);

-There are no other ``Function`` methods needed for now, so we leave wrapping them for the future if they are necessary on the python side of the stack.
+There are no other ``Function`` methods needed for now, so we leave wrapping them for the future if they are necessary on the Python side of the stack.

 At this point ``function.cc`` should look like